PigeonPack/PigeonPack/readme.txt

 Tested up to: 3.9
 Stable tag: 1.0.2

-Easy email marketing, newsletters, and campaigns; built right in your WordPress dashboard, no third parties needed!
+Free and easy email marketing, newsletters, and campaigns; built into your WordPress dashboard!

 == Description ==